Reslient by Design

 Single Points of Failure (SPOFs)

-• Identifying SPOFs is critical for improving reliability and availability.
+• Critical to identify for improving reliability and availability

 Failure Examples